MatuaDoc/OnslowCollege.github.io/classroom/setup.md

 --------

-# Task 1: Set up your school OneDrive
+# 1. Set up your school OneDrive

 In your courses, you will need to have access to some files at school and at home.
 The simplest way to achieve this is by using your school OneDrive.